 01 June 2012

 Under the terms of the scheme, successful applicants will be given a grant of typically around £2,500 at a favourable rate of interest, and due to be repaid after five years.
 Applicants will be asked to submit a business plan and will be able to chat through their ideas with those issuing the loan.

 Most people in the 18-25 age group, because of their lack of experience, would find it incredibly difficulty to secure financing at a reasonable rate of interest, if at all.
-Participants will also benefit from the tutelage of a mentor from the business world who will offer advice on getting the company off the ground.
+Successful applicants to Start Up Loans, however, will benefit from not only a cash injection but also the tutelage of a mentor from the business world who will offer advice on getting started.

 "To be an entrepreneur is more than having a job," he says.
 "It gives you the freedom to make your own mark, in the way in which you choose, and create your own path to success.
 It can be challenging, and exceptionally hard work, but the rewards are immeasurable."

 01 June 2012